analogjs/analog/apps/docs-app/docs/features/deployment/providers.md

 ## Vercel

-Analog supports deploying on [Vercel](https://vercel.com/) with minimal configuration.
+Analog supports deploying on [Vercel](https://vercel.com/) with no additional configuration.

-### Create a new project
+### Create the project

+You don't need to do anything special to deploy to Vercel, everything is handled automatically.

 1. Create a new project and select the repository that contains your code.

-2. Add an environment variable with `BUILD_PRESET` set to `vercel`.

-3. Click 'Deploy'.
+2. Click 'Deploy'.

-### Nx and Vercel
+### Vercel doesn't load the preset

-When using Nx and reusing the build cache on the Vercel build platform, there is a possibility that the cache will be reused if you have built it locally.
-This can lead to the output being placed in the wrong location.
-To resolve this issue, you can set the Nitro preset to `vercel` so that the build output matches the one on Vercel.

-To achieve this, you need to update the `vite.config.ts` file.
-Add the following code snippet to the `plugins` section:
+There might be a case where Vercel doesn't load the preset automatically.
+In that case, you can do one of the following.

+- Set the `BUILD_PRESET` environment variable to `vercel`.
+- Set the preset in the `vite.config.ts` file:

 ```ts [vite.config.ts]
 plugins: [